ManticoreGamesInc/platform-documentation/src/tutorials/scripting_intro.md

 To see errors and outputs, you will also need to open the **Event Log**, which is where any ``print()`` will display text.

-### Core Objects
+### Objects

-Core objects are more complicated that data types.
+Objects are more complex data types.
 They have **properties** which are aspects that change about them, and are usually different between different individual members of the object category, called **instances.**

 For example, a **Player** is an object in Core that has properties like world position and name.
 Individual players will have different positions and names.